-This entry was posted on Sunday, May 16th, 2021 at 19:55 and is filed under Activities, Activity Spotlight, English.
+This entry was posted on Sunday, May 16th, 2021 at 19:55 and is filed under Activities, English.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.

 The Jerusalem police violently attacked a peaceful demonstration against violence in the city’s centre; A police force commanded by Chief Superintendent Ronen Hazut violently dispersed the weekly protest vigil at Sheikh Harrah, later blocking entrance to the neighborhood to non-resident Palestinians, while Jewish settlers and right-wingers enter freely; Settlers attacked activists in the South Hebron Hills, smashed their car, robbed them and wounded one of them – the police detained the activists, who were distanced from the area by edict; Soldiers and settlers entered Tawane shooting live fire, stun and teargas grenades – the occupation forces prevented medical teams from entering in order to evacuate the wounded – the next day, soldiers were documented firing live fire and stun grenades for fun over Tawane village.